Ford Thunderbird (eleventh generation): Film, television, and media

 The 2003 Thunderbird was featured in the James Bond movie Die Another Day, driven by Halle Berry's character.
 In addition, a similar Thunderbird was featured in The Cat in the Hat.

 The 2004 live-action film Thunderbirds featured a heavily modified 11th generation Ford Thunderbird, a fully functional full-sized six-wheeled prototype called FAB 1.

 Adriana La Cerva, girlfriend and later fiancé to Christopher Moltisanti in the HBO series The Sopranos, drove a 2002 Ford Thunderbird in seasons 4 and 5.

+Shelby Cummings, a central antagonist of the 2004 Hilary Duff movie A Cinderella Story drove a white 2002 Ford Thunderbird.

+In the 2003 action film Cradle 2 The Grave, Jet Li's character, Taiwan intelligence agent Duncan Su, is introduced driving an all-black 02 Thunderbird from his arrival at San Francisco International Airport and into the city.